osteofelidae/archinstall/README.md

 	- `pacman` is the Arch Linux package manager.
 It can download and install software for you.
 	- `-S` is a flag that tells `pacman` to sync its cache with the online mirror list.
 	- `y` is a flag (sub-flag?) that tells `pacman` to refresh its local copy of the master package database with those it finds online.
-2. Run `pacstrap /mnt base base-devel linux linux-firmware sudo nano ntfs-3g networkmanager`.
+2. Run `pacstrap /mnt base base-devel linux linux-firmware sudo nano ntfs-3g networkmanager iwd`.
 Holy shit what a mouthful.
 	- `pacstrap` is the equivalent of `pacman` but for a specified root directory - here, it is `/mnt`.
 Since we mounted our new root partition on `/mnt`, we are now installing packages on the root partition.
 	- `base` is the package group for a base Arch install.
 	- `base-devel` is a package group for common build dependencies.